FICA Work Credits and Social Security

 If an individual does not have enough WCs to be insured for SSDI benefits, the SSA offers another disability program that is based on need rather than work credits.
 Individuals who are not able to obtain SSDI benefits, as a result, are sometimes eligible for Supplemental Security Income disability benefits.

 Obtain the Assistance of an Experienced Disability Lawyer

 Navigating work credits is a particularly complicated process.
-If you need assistance with this process, it is often a wise to contact an experienced attorney.
-Do not hesitate to contact Whitcomb, Selinsky, McAuliffe, PC or its disability arm, Rocky Mountain Disability Law Group today.
+If you need assistance with this process, it is often wise to contact an experienced attorney.
+Do not hesitate to contact Whitcomb, Selinsky, PC or its disability arm, Rocky Mountain Disability Law Group today.
 Our law firm can be contacted at (303) 534-1958 or by filling out our quick and convenient online form.